 Detroit Lions centered Dominic Raiola has apologized for taunting members of the University of Wisconsin Marching Band and intends to make a donation to the program.

-Raiola was accused of insulting some band members' weight, and even questioned the sexuality of at least another before the national anthem at Green Bay this past Sunday.
+Raiola was accused insulting some band members being overweight, and even questioned the sexuality of at least one band member, before the national anthem at Green Bay this past Sunday.
 He allegedly used a highly derogatory term toward a female member of the band, too.

-As a result, Raiola apologized to band director Michael Leckrone on Tuesday and intends to make a "significant" donation to The Marching Band Fund, which supports the band.
+As a result, Raiola apologized to University of Wisconsin Band Director Michael Leckrone on Tuesday for his inappropriate remarks, and intends to make a “significant” donation to The Marching Band Fund, which supports the band.

 "My interaction with the Wisconsin Marching Band was inappropriate," Raiola said in a statement released by the team (c/o the team’s official website).
 "I apologize to those I offended along with all of the members of Wisconsin’s Marching Band.

 "I also apologize to the Lions’ organization and my teammates.
 I understand the standards to which we should conduct ourselves, and my actions Sunday fell dramatically short of those standards."

 Lions Team President Tom Lewand, who personally apologized to Leckrone on Monday, issued this statement: